Deltares-research/NBSDynamics/docs/guides/run_simulation.md

-# How to run a simulation in NBSDynamics
+# How to create and run a simulation in NBSDynamics

 The current package offers the user the possibility to run a simulation with the built-in simulation types, or to create their own simulation with their custom attributes.